Xinjiang under Qing rule: Dzungar genocide

+Genocide of Kazakh and Kyrgyz nomads

+Despite the Qing policies mainly targeted the Dzungars, the Turkic Kipchak Kazakhs and Kyrgyz were also targeted as well.
+Since both Kazakhs and Kyrgyz share very little in common with the Uyghurs (who were descended from the Karluks) despite being Muslims, and far more commons with the Dzungars for being Borjigin nomads, the Qing Chinese force couldn't reliably distinguish Kazakhs and Kyrgyz from Dzungars.
+As for the result, Kazakhs and Kyrgyz were also slaughtered en masse by the Qing force and their Uyghur, Salar and Hui allies as they all looked alike.

+Because of the genocide, the relations between Qing China and Kazakh Khanate deteriorated rapidly, as Amursana, who rebelled against the Qing rulers, was married into the family of Kazakh Khan Ablai.
+Subsequently, Qing officials considered Kazakh Khanate as complicit, before launching the invasion of Kazakh Khanate, triggering the First Sino–Kazakh War.

-Anti-Dzungar rebels
+Anti-Dzungar Uyghur rebels

 The Dzungars had conquered and subjugated the Uyghurs after being invited by the Afaqi Khoja to invade.
 Heavy taxes were imposed upon the Uyghurs by the Dzungars, with women and refreshments provided by the Uyghurs to the tax collectors.
 Uyghur women were allegedly gang raped by the tax collectors when the amount of tax was not satisfactory.

 Anti-Dzungar Uyghur rebels from the Turfan and Hami oases submitted to Qing rule as vassals and requested Qing help for overthrowing Dzungar rule.
 Uyghur leaders like Emin Khoja were granted titles within the Qing nobility, and these Uyghurs helped supply the Qing military forces during the anti-Dzungar campaign.
 The Qing employed Khoja Emin in its campaign against the Dzungars and used him as an intermediary with Muslims from the Tarim Basin, to inform them that the Qing only sought to kill Oirats (Dzungars), and that they would leave the Muslims alone.
-To convince them to kill the Dzungars themselves and side with the Qing, the Qing noted the Muslims' resentment of their former Dzungar rulers at the hands of Tsewang Araptan.
+To convince them to kill the Dzungars themselves and side with the Qing, the Qing noted the Uyghur Muslims' resentment of their former Dzungar rulers at the hands of Tsewang Rabtan.